IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis-Gas Transfer.md

 ### Data Analysis and Questions: Lab 4, Group 6
 #### Ian Starnes and Barbara Oramah
-##### Time Spent on Lab Report: Ian Starnes - | Barbara Oramah - 4
+##### Time Spent (hrs) on Lab Report: Ian Starnes - | Barbara Oramah - 12

 ### Lab exploration

-1. ProCoDa switches from the “prepare to calibrate” state to the “calibrate” state when the pressure below the prerdefined threshold.
+1. ProCoDa switches from the “prepare to calibrate” state to the “calibrate” state when the pressure below the predefined threshold.

 2. ProCoDA switches from the “calibrate” state to the “Pause” state when the pressure in the accumulator reaches 60% of the source pressure.
 During the “Pause” state both valves are closed.